 Using a colon (:) before your list helps you to make that list clearer.

-Example: I think that prolonged looking at violence is dangerous because watching violence: causes people to be desensitized to real violence; makes some teens desire to imitate the violence, or ignore the violence of others; and leaves the viewer wanting even more, and bloodier special effects in the next film.
+Example: Looking at violence is dangerous: it causes people to be desensitized to real violence, it makes some viewers desire to imitate the violence or ignore the violence of others, and it leaves the viewer wanting even more violence and bloodier special effects.

-Parallel form: In a list, be careful that all of the phrases are in the same form.
+Parallel structure: In a list, be careful that all of the list items are in the same form.
 How to check?

-- Check the first word of each item.
-In the example above, each phrase starts with the same sort of word: causes, makes, and leaves.
+- Check the first words of each list item.
+In the example above, each phrase starts with the same sorts of words: it causes, it makes, and it leaves.

-- Can you finish the sentence with any one of the items?
-Try doing the last word before the colon with each phrase.
+- Can you finish the sentence ("Looking at violence is dangerous...") with all of the listed items?
+Test each assertion:

-- watching violence causes people to be desensitized...
+- because watching violence causes people to be desensitized...

-- watching violence leave the view wanting even more...
+- because watching violence leaves the viewer wanting even more...